 Learning how to create formulas in Google Sheets can significantly boost your productivity.
-Formulas allow you to automate calculations, manage data more efficiently, and perform complex analyses.
+Formulas allow you to perform calculations and analyze data, though the process can be complex and time-consuming.

 To create a formula in Google Sheets, start by selecting the cell where you want the result to appear.
 Type an equal sign (=) followed by the formula you want to use.
 Use cell references by entering the cell address (e.g., A1) instead of a value.
 This allows your formula to automatically update when data in the referenced cells changes.
 Press the Enter key to calculate and display the result.